aleksandryackovlev/crc/README.md

     [-h <HANDLERS>] [-m <METHODS>] <COMPONENT_NAME> [<PROPS>]
 ```
 ### Description
-If a placeholder for an option is not defined in a template, it will not appear in the resulting file even if it is set in the command.
+If the placeholder for an option is not defined in a template, this option will not appear in the resulting file even if it is set in the command.
 ### Options
 **-f**
 &nbsp;&nbsp;&nbsp;&nbsp; Create a file component.

 **-s**
 &nbsp;&nbsp;&nbsp;&nbsp; Add styles to a new component.
+This option is ignored if -f options is set.

 **-t < TEMPLATE >**
 &nbsp;&nbsp;&nbsp;&nbsp; Create a component from the template with the name < TEMPLATE >.
 By default it is set to the "default" template.